lingua-libre/RecordWizard/README.md

 To find out your way through the code, here is a diagram showing the structure of the extension and the main interactions between it's components.
 <img src="doc/diagram.svg"/>

+### Tips & tricks

+Add [`$wgResourceLoaderDebug = true;`](https://www.mediawiki.org/wiki/Manual:$wgResourceLoaderDebug) in your `LocalSettings.php` to disable various minifying features built into the ResourceLoader, in order to ease your debugging work.
+Do not add that on a live production server.

 ## Authors
 - **Antoine Lamielle** - *architect and main developper of Lingua Libre* - [0x010C](https://github.com/0x010C)